dragonka79/Data_Analysis_Remote_Job_Project/README.md

-# PostgreSQL & Data Visualization Project on job advertisement
+# PostgreSQL & Data Visualization Project on TMDB database

 Welcome to first project that combine the power of **PostgreSQL** with compelling **data visualizations** using tools like Power BI, Tableau, and Python-based libraries (e.g., Matplotlib, Seaborn, Plotly).
 This repository is designed to showcase real-world applications of relational databases and analytical dashboards.